 - Unusual geographic patterns or location data that doesn’t match up with your target audience

-If you suspect that fraudsters are targeting your ads, reach out to your programmatic partners and ask for more information about their anti-fraud measures.
+If you suspect that fraudsters are targeting your ads, contact your programmatic partners and ask for more information about their anti-fraud measures.

 To identify ad fraud, look for red flags that may indicate an advertisement is not legitimate.
 These include misspellings, unrealistic claims, and unprofessional aesthetics.
 Exercise caution and research the company or product before engaging further.